Eradicate Victim Mentality in Your Daughters

 Start owning up to your bad behavior and mistakes.
 If you’re in a bad situation, you have to own up to your part in it.
 Acknowledging your guilt or culpability isn’t a sign of weakness – it’s strength.
 If you didn’t get a promotion, you have to look at the cold, hard facts and not blame coworkers or family life.

 It’s up to you to make your way.
-Pay attention to how you speak about your problems, whether it’s to yourself or to others.
+Above all, pay attention to how you speak about your problems, whether it’s to yourself or to others.
 This brings us to the next point!

 We tell ourselves stories.
 The problem is that within the victim mentality, we are guilty of telling ourselves false stories.